willgeary/willgeary.github.io/_posts/2016-05-20-biking-from-vancouver-to-los-angeles.markdown

 I'm planning to bike from Vancouver to LA this summer.
 I'm leaving my job on June 10th and starting grad school on September 6th.
 This leaves a nice chunk of time for an adventure.
 It's been a dream of mine to bike across the country, which would take about 3 months.
 I don't have enough time for that right now.
 But I do have a 1.5 month window to ride down the pacific coast.

-I've been eager to explore the mountains, forests and coasts of the Pacific Northwest for years.
+I've long been eager to explore the mountains, forests and coasts of the Pacific Northwest.
 I'll start the ride in Vancouver and ride down the Oregan coast line through Northern California, all the way South through Big Sur, ultimately arriving in LA.

 The trip will look something like: